 In recent years, students in the department were twice recipients of the major national Truman Scholarship and the Udall Scholarship.
+In 2010, Alumna Cynthia Anthonry was selected to be a Presidential Management Fellow.
 A number of students actively participate on our Mock Trial Team and in Model Arab League.
 To date, the department has almost 500 students majoring in political science.

-In 1992 the department established a doctoral program to prepare students for careers in teaching, policy analysis and applied as well as academic research.
-The department has awarded eight Ph.D.s.
 The faculty has a daunting publication record of books and numerous publications in the leading professional journals in the field.
 In recent years, several members of the faculty have received National Science Foundation grants.
+Many faculty members participate and lead Study Abroad trips to various international destinations.
 The department's Institute of Government and Politics continues to be an active focus of intellectual stimulation.
 Programming includes brown bag lunches, evening lectures, assorted panel discussions and guest speakers.
 The programming, organized by IGP, is open to students, faculty and community members.